Sumitomo Chemical Polymer OLED

 |2017||Started full-scale shipment of PLED materials|

 |2021||Integrated PLED business function into IT-related Chemicals Sector|

 R&D and Production Organization

-Material development is handled by Cambridge Display Technology (CDT) and the Advanced Material Development Laboratory; process development is handled by the Electronic Devices Development Center in Ehime; and material manufacturing is handled by the Osaka Works.
+Material development is handled by the Advanced Material Development Laboratory; mass production technology development is handled by the Industrial Technology & Research Laboratory; and material manufacturing is handled by the Osaka Works.